Denver Estate and Death Taxes Lawyer

 A number of states impose separate estate taxes on the personal property of a decedent who lived within that state.
 These taxes are paid by the estate and may be higher or lower depending on the size of the estate and who receives the property.
 For example, property received by a child may incur lower taxes than property left to a non-relative.
 Additionally, some states have inheritance taxes, which are paid by the recipient of the property.
 Like death taxes, the rates may vary based on who receives the property.

-State laws change frequently, so we recommend that you speak with our lawyer to determine if state estate taxes will impact your estate.
+State laws change frequently, so we recommend that you speak with our lawyers to determine if state estate taxes will impact your estate.
 We can help you understand these ever-changing state laws, and we will identify solutions that may help you minimize the impact to your estate through various tools.